-As soon as I get details of the 2019 event, I’ll post them up here.
 In the meantime, here are the highlights from 2018:

 The Wien Modern programme ran under the motto “Sicherheit” (Security), with over 110 concerts, artistic performances, discussions, and more across 30 venues that explored and tested the edges of that concept: no risk, no fun.
 The Vienna Philharmonic Orchestra set the tone with the official opening concert featuring Cage and Schoenberg, plus the premiere of a work written for the orchestra by Johannes Maria Staud, and all without a conductor.